Joshua-Stringfellow/cs201_portfolio/README.md

 cmake .
 cmake --build . --target all
 ```
-The executable will be located in a new directory *build*

 ## The database
 This program expects a database titled **food_nutrient_db.csv** to be in the **resources** directory